nextflow-io/training/docs/advanced/operators.md

 MultiInput(numbers)
 ```

-This also means you can skip the `set` operator for the cleanest solution:
+For an even cleaner solution, you can skip the now-redundant `set` operator:

 ```groovy linenums="1"
 Channel.from(1,2,3,4,5)